 > We recommend cutting a 5 ft length of 2 – 3 inch PVC plumbing to store your pole in the back of your truck.
 This protects your pole from being crushed by heavy equipment and reduces sun damage.

 > There are two V-clips in the third tube of the Primate 3X, one at the bottom of the third tube and one at the top of the tube (handle grip end).
 This part of Primate 3X is smaller in diameter than standard poles, and special V clips are required.
 Packages of these V-clips are available from our shop.

-> To ensure your lever lock is functioning at its best, we recommend taking apart your lock assembly approximately every 60 days in order to clean it and apply lube to the cam and both sides of the nylon washer with a heavy silicone lube.
-We recommend Magic Lube (Red).
+> To ensure your lever lock is functioning at its best, we recommend taking apart your lock assembly approximately every 60-90 days in order to clean it and apply lube to the cam and both sides of the nylon washer.
+Magic Lube (Red) is an ideal option.

 REPLACING YOUR 2X HANDLE GRIP

 > The extensions are designed to extend the reach of the pole primarily for vacuuming, and are best used for that purpose.
 The coupling end and extension body are just as strong as the Primate 3X body, and can be used for extra reach for brushing as well.
 However, the strength from handle to tool end is very efficient in this pole system and requires much less force by the user for desired results.